MilosPopov007/BostonHousingAnalysis/README.md

 * README.md: Your guide through this project - the document you're reading right now!

 # Introduction to the Boston Housing Dataset
 The Boston Housing dataset, a cornerstone in the machine learning community, serves as a playground for aspiring data scientists and seasoned professionals alike to develop, experiment, and validate predictive models.
-Originating from the U.S Census Service, the dataset has been widely utilized in numerous studies and competitions, offering a rich and compact source of information for predictive analytics.
+Originating from the U.S. Census Service, the dataset has been widely utilized in numerous studies and competitions, offering a rich and compact source of information for predictive analytics.

 ## Dataset Attributes
 The dataset encapsulates 506 instances, each with the following attributes that describe various aspects of the housing conditions in Boston suburbs: